 Our latest commission

-We have commissioned a young, talented Indian-American composer and vocalist, Shruthi Rajasekar to create a work for Hertfordshire Chorus to celebrate the 75th anniversary of India’s independence.
-It will receive its world premiere in St Albans Cathedral on 22nd October 2022.
+We commissioned a young, talented Indian-American composer and vocalist, Shruthi Rajasekar to create a work for Hertfordshire Chorus to celebrate the 75th anniversary of India’s independence.
+It received its world premiere in St Albans Cathedral on 22nd October 2022.

 The commission is about the life of Sarojini Naidu, a prominent activist, politician and poet .